Case File · 001 Active

 A full editor plugin (addons/scenario_editor/) that replaces .tres text-editing with form-based UI:

-Ships with the engine as an optional example (examples/alpha_audit/).
-A full four-act internal-audit training scenario:
+Ships with the engine as the reference example (examples/alpha_audit/).
+A full four-act internal-audit training scenario, ~4 hours of content:

 1. The File — skills assessment via a file-explorer laptop sim.